Are you tired of crafting high-quality emails only to have them end up in the dreaded spam folder? We know it’s frustrating.

 As BIMI, an email specification that adds your brand logo to your email messages, is slowly paving its way from testing to adoption (and is coming to Apple email), it's highly recommended that you enable BIMI for your email outreach.

 Why BIMI signifies your reputation and helps prevent your emails from going to spam?
-Because you can’t have BIMI without DMARC implementation.
+Because you can’t have BIMI record without DMARC implementation (if you need help with DMARC, we highly recommend Folderly's free online tool to generate DMARC record).
 Therefore, enabling BIMI for your email marketing is highly recommended if you haven't done so already.
 Check out the expert guidance on BIMI setup.

 Although this settings isn’t obligatory, it creates additional security layers against attackers.
 So, the Folderly team recommends setting up BIMI to prevent what we call the death of your domain reputation.